spacetelescope/stpsf/docs/relnotes.rst

   * "PUPIL" keyword now is used for pupil mechanisms instead of OTE pupil intensity filename; the filename is available in "PUPILINT" now, for consistency with the OPD filename in "PUPILOPD" now.
   * "CORONMSK" instead of CORON
   * Some minor instrument-specific FITS keywords added via new _instrument_fits_header() functions for each instrument object.
   * For instance, NIRCam PSFs now have "MODULE" and "CHANNEL" keywords (eg. "MODULE = A", "CHANNEL = Short").
-Note that there is no optical difference between modules A and B in this version of webbpsf.
+Note that there is no optical difference between modules A and B in this version of stpsf.

 * Added support for weak lenses in NIRCam.
 Note that the +4 lens is in the filter wheel and is coated with a narrowband interference filter similar to but wider than F212N.
-  WebbPSF currently does not model this, and will let you simulate weak lens observations with any filter you want.
-As always, it's up to the user to determine whether a given webbpsf configuration corresponds to an actual physically realizable instrument mode.
+  STPSF currently does not model this, and will let you simulate weak lens observations with any filter you want.
+As always, it's up to the user to determine whether a given stpsf configuration corresponds to an actual physically realizable instrument mode.